Please note the change in dates for our classes these were rescheduled due to weather conditions.

 Whether you live on a city plot or acres of land, learn new homesteading skills and become better stewards of your land.
-Attend the Eagle Bluff Homesteading Weekend Workshop and learn how to manage a beehive, graft fruit tress, cultivate mushrooms, or start an organic garden.
+Attend the Eagle Bluff Homesteading Workshop Classes and learn how to manage a beehive, graft fruit trees, cultivate mushrooms, or start an organic garden.
 These workshops have something for everyone.

 So You Want to be a Beekeeper?